lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love.md

 All it takes is using **a simpler basic building block** for your code!

-This will be the first and the most significant basic spell in your spell book, and it's exactly what I'll introduce next time!
+This will be the first and the most significant basic spell in your spell book, and it's exactly what I'll introduce at the end of the [next article](https://impure.fun/fun/2021/03/15/fp/), where we finally attempt to define **Functional Programming**!

-## The journey continues ⛵

-This is the first time I write for non-FP programmers, if you're out here and are interested in the next article in the series, please let me know by retweeting, liking, or replying to [this twitter thread](https://twitter.com/luwvis/status/1367410901863837700), and until next time, safe journey!